tari-project/tari/RFC/src/RFC-0140 Syncing and seeding.md

 #### Syncing process

-The syncing process is done in the following steps:
+The syncing process MUST be done in the following steps:

 1. Set its [SynchronisationState] to `Synchronising`.
 2. Load a bootstrap list of peers from a configuration file, or a cached list.